Semen Analysis Tests

 One of the major differences in testing that exists is that of man vs. machine.
 Currently, there are several options available where by a physician or large labs can purchase a testing system known as Computer Aided Sperm Analysis (CASA).
 This CASA machine allows for high volume laboratories to produce a large amount of results without committing a large amount of time from their staff.
 Now, while this may sound good, these systems also come with some substantial drawbacks.
 The most notable drawback is the lack of ability by the CASA machine to decipher between sperm cells and similar sized round cells.
 This inability can and does lead to inaccurate results being reported to the patient.
 Also, the CASA machines have had problems determining accurate motility counts.
 The reason is due to the fact these computerized machines are incapable of determining forward motility (needed for natural conception) and general motility.
 It is these setbacks that has prevented these machines from overtaking the human positions still held by some of the most upstanding and successful IVF labs in the nation.
 These are the very reasons why the Center for Male Infertility at MCRM (CMI), utilizes a well-trained, highly qualified, laboratory andrologist to ensure that every result is accurate and timely.
 Additionally, this insures that our patients have the best information possible prior to moving forward with any fertility treatment.

 Semen analysis testing is available Monday-Friday from 7:30am-2pm*,at our St. Louis laboratory and Monday-Thursday from 8:30am-1:30pm* at our Tulsa laboratory.
 Appointments are required.
-In many cases, appointments may be made for the next day and results are available within three business days.
+In many cases, appointments may be made for the next day and results available within three business days.
 Call 844-414-BABY to schedule an appointment or you may request an appointment and a MCRM Fertility staff member will contact you for scheduling.